Latest From Our Articles

 You can't go uncovered if you're going to be in regions where ticks are a major risk.
 Essential oil compositions tend to be the smarter choice for learning how to treat Lyme disease naturally, as several oils appear to be more effective than commercial ones.

 Keep these simple body oils on hand to apply to exposed skin if tick exposure is expected to be high.
-Hikers, campers, and those who enjoy outdoor activities that take them into the woods should be aware of the dangers.
+Hikers, campers, and those who enjoy outdoor activities, which take them into the woods, should be aware of the dangers.
 Keep in mind that these oils are strong, so keep them away from your eyes and mouth.

 https://hub.jhu.edu/2018/12/04/lyme-disease-treatment-essential-oils/